ajaxian79/algorithms/notes/bst-invariants.md

 - Stable sort matters when a secondary key was set in a prior pass.

 - Unbounded knapsack: capacity inner ascending allows item reuse.

+- Polynomial rolling hash with two moduli kills almost all collisions in practice.